by Tom Barrance | Updated October 2025

 DJI Osmo Pocket

-The original version of DJI’s tiny stabilised camera is a neat alternative to a camcorder.
+The original version of DJI’s tiny stabilised camera is a neat alternative to a camcorder, and it’s very cheap used.
 It has a 4K camera with a 28mm equivalent lens, and can record 1080p slow motion.
 I’d buy the wireless module and extension rod as well – it makes the camera much more useful.
-More about the Osmo Pocket
+You could also spend more and get the Pocket 2.
+More about the Osmo Pocket.

 What else you’ll need